nathanaelbosch/nathanaelbosch.github.io/index.md

 ~~~</p>~~~

 ~~~<p>~~~
-I also like to make my research widely accessible in the form of open-source software:
+I also make my research widely accessible in the form of open-source software:
 [ProbNumDiffEq.jl](https://github.com/nathanaelbosch/ProbNumDiffEq.jl)
 provides efficient probabilistic numerical differential equation solvers in Julia that are compatible with the broader [DifferentialEquations.jl](https://diffeq.sciml.ai) ecosystem - and it contains nearly all the methods that I published in my PhD.
 I also contributed to the [probnum](https://probnum.readthedocs.io/en/latest/index.html) probabilistic numerics toolkit and maintain a range of smaller Julia packages.